 Do I have to be an expert skier/snowboarder to join?

 Naturally, the patrol would like to have candidates with advanced ability.
 However, the patrol can offer additional snow sport training if you have strong basic or better skills to bring most candidates up to a proper ability level.
 This requires a greater commitment of time and desire from the candidate to complete the required training.

 What are the requirements to become a ski patroller?

 You must successfully complete the Outdoor Emergency Care (OEC) course which provides a candidate with the medical knowledge necessary to treat injured skiers and boarders.
 Patrollers must also hold a current certification in CPR for the Professional Rescuer; complete on-the-hill training.
 There are two types of patrollers; junior patrollers (under 18 years of age) and regular patrollers (18 years old and older).

 What is Outdoor Emergency Care (OEC)?

 The National Ski Patrol Outdoor Emergency Care class follows the same standards set forth by the US Department of Transportation for EMT-B’s.
 This class is intended for prospective ski patrollers as well as outdoor enthusiasts.
 Subjects covered include an overview of human anatomy and physiology, patient assessment, soft and hard tissue injuries, environmental illness and injuries, sudden illnesses, triage, accident management and evacuation, and long term care.
 This class costs about $100 including text book and is offered by the Pahquioque ski patrol.
-Classes are held usually from late September through early January.
+Classes are held usually from April through the end of December.
 A valid OEC certification requires a CPR for the Professional Rescuer certification which is part of the course work provided.